 That way, the recruiter can easily verify that your experience matches their needs.
 It’s also a good place to insert keywords listed in the job description.

-Examples of an Admin Assistant Resume Summary
+Examples of an Executive Assistant Resume Summary

 Administrative Assistant with 5 years of experience in juggling the schedule and travel plans of multiple executives.
 (Headline that includes the job title)

 Adept in handling the busy schedules and travel plans of 3 corporate executives, while juggling other general office administration duties.
 Can execute appointment management, writing corporate emails, and bookkeeping while meeting deadlines.